jannismain/jannismain.github.io/README.md

 If you are interested in my academic and/or professional history, you can find my CV [here](CV.md) or download it as PDF document [here](CV.pdf).

+A link to an overview of the results of my master thesis are linked [here](_projects/SourceTracking.md)

 ## Note

 This site is currently **work in progress**.
 Below is a list of things I want to add in the future: